Thursday, January 24, 2019

 Famous American Inventor

 Many details of Rumsey's life were kept secret, however.
 He was born in England, his family from Crickhowell, about 50 miles from Bristol., England, but his father moved to Bristol in 1740 and started a grocery.
 Don Sharp found considerable information about the Rumseys from church records.
-Rumsey's father was a bell ringer at the church, and his name is one of the bells.
+Rumsey's father was a bell ringer at the church, and his name is on one of the bells.

 The family also took part in local government, and Rumsey's father went on to become involved in the shipping industry.
 Don Sharp communicated with several people in Bristol about the Rumsey heritage.